ZeroOctave/.github/profile/README.md

 ZeroOctave welcomes newbies to Open Source.
 Contribute in our organization to enhance your skills and obviously our source codes.

 Want to collab on projects?
 Want maintainers?
 Want Contributors?
 Join our organization or add your projects.
-Manage Your project your way by becoming Project Admin.Send Project Proposal [Here](https://github.com/ZeroOctave/ZeroOctave.github.io/discussions/new?category=project-proposal)
+Manage Your project your way by becoming Project Admin.
+Send Project Proposal [Here](https://github.com/ZeroOctave/ZeroOctave.github.io/discussions/new?category=project-proposal)

 ## What You Can Do Here❗